Guidance and links on how to apply for a CAS from the University of Kent

 - Complete a CAS Application form, complete the CAS checklist and sign the declaration

-- Complete and sign the Terms and Conditions of Tier 4 sponsorship document
+- Complete and sign the Terms and Conditions of Student sponsorship document

 Points to note:

-- If sponsorship has not been withdrawn: We can only issue a CAS 3 months prior to the start of your course, which for UKVI purposes is the date after your current leave expires.
+If sponsorship has not been withdrawn: We can only issue a CAS 3 months prior to the start of your course, which for UKVI purposes is the date after your current leave expires, unless you are applying from overseas.

-- You send your financial documents/evidence separately from the application form in order for us to securely store them in your case file.
+- You send your financial documents/evidence in a separate email from the application form in order for us to securely store them in your case file.
 (We will delete this financial information once we have your visa decision)

-We will not consider your application until we are in possession of ALL required documents/evidence.
+We will not consider your application until we are in possession of ALL required and correct documents/evidence.
+Failure to provide the correct information and in the right format will lead to delays in assessing your CAS application.

 Fee Payments to the University: